Samuel Beckett (1906-1989)

 Absurdity and ambiguity in the theatre can be confusing as well as entertaining but in real life they are deadly.
 It is OK to have people on stage behaving unreasonably or irrationally in the context of an intriguing storyline, but to suggest that the life of an individual has no meaning or purpose in a meaningless universe can contribute to the already ubiquitous human suffering.
-We can view the playwrights that we will meet in this essay as allies of the Simple Reality Project because clearly, one of the goals of what has come to be called Theatre of the Absurd is to shock the audience.
+The playwrights we meet in this essay are allies of the Simple Reality Project because clearly, one of the goals of what has come to be called Theatre of the Absurd is to shock the audience.
 The playwrights of the 20th century avante-garde form of theatre noted for puzzling their audiences include Samuel Beckett, Eugene Ionesco, Harold Pinter, Edward Albee, Jean Anouilh and Jean Genet.

 After more than a half century of watching these plays many of us are bewildered about what the playwrights are trying to say.
 That’s probably because we have no rational worldview, no wholesome sense of self or a life wherein our daily behaviors are truly satisfying.
 These plays, however, are moving in the right direction toward identifying some of humankind’s most profound challenges even though the playwrights and the audience are not yet able to grasp the full meaning of the human condition.

-Paradigm A is noted for its simplicity and what was called the avant-garde theatre were plays that were also simple and often short.
+Paradigm-A is noted for its simplicity and, in what was called the avant-garde theatres, we find plays that were simple and often short.
 Several plays ranged from 8 to 20 minutes repeating the same simple themes.
 Were the playwrights advocating simplicity?
 A few simple and recurring themes seemed to indicate they were.
-Let’s look at the content of some of these plays sometimes called anti-drama.
+Let’s look at the content of some of these plays, sometimes called anti-drama.

 Conformity was a behavior that obviously stuck in the craw of absurdist playwrights because they seemed to find it nauseating.
 Thoreau, Emerson and the American Transcendentalists warned about the dangers of conformity in an unconscious society and the importance of self-reliance.
 We are all born into an ongoing drama and given a script and identity that we are expected to perform according to the dictates of our director, the false self.
 Actually, we have an array of directors assuming the authoritarian role of ensuring that we stay in character.